onesamblack/noidd/README.md

 Noid.d is designed to prevent malevolent actors (internal/external) from altering files on your fs - and to quickly notify you if they do.

-While external threats can be mitigated with strong auth and firewalls, few tools exist to combat insider threats - people with access to your cloud, developers on your "team" and people with privileged access to your machines who just don't like you :)
+While external threats can be mitigated with strong auth and firewalls, few tools exist to combat insider threats - people with access to your cloud, rogue developers in your comoany or organization and people with privileged access to your machines.

 This could help you:
 1) Stop someone from installing a kernel level rootkit
 2) Stop a "team" member from installing a backdoor which modifies your network configuration(s) after you just spent 20 hours rebuilding 10 instances
 3) Catch someone while they're outright deleting sh#t from the fs

-It provides one primary components
+It provides one primary component

 - File system integrity: checks for unplanned changes to system binaries, configuration files or other important system files

 ## Design

-Similarly, if a file is modified, created or deleted in the directory being watched, an alert is generated.
-These two processes are meant to catch stealth
+Noidd (in its current state) runs as a cron-able task

+On first run, a checksum for all files (in your configurable watchlists) is created and stored in a leveldb instance.

-If an alert is generated, a notification is sent via a configurable notification source.
+On subsequent runs, a checksum is created and checked against the original, if changed, a notification is sent to one or more of your configurable sources.

+## Wishlists/Todo

+Some integration with inotify would make sense (similar to Facebook's watchman), but with much less confusion.

 ## Usage